DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 ##  Key questions to ask yourself

-*Are there any shapefiles missing from the zipfile?* At minimum, there should be three shapefiles:.shp, .shx, and .dbf.
+*Are there any Shapefiles missing from the zipfile?* At minimum, there should be three Shapefiles:.shp, .shx, and .dbf.

-*Do all shapefiles have the same prefix (e.g., ferries.shp, ferries.shx, and ferries.dbf)?*
+*Do all Shapefiles have the same prefix (e.g., ferries.shp, ferries.shx, and ferries.dbf)?*

-*Are there obvious georeference errors such as animals, plants, buildings, or parks mapped to the wrong country or hemisphere?* This could be caused by missing projection coordinate metadata, which are contained in the .prj shapefile.
+*Are there obvious georeference errors such as animals, plants, buildings, or parks mapped to the wrong country or hemisphere?* This could be caused by missing projection coordinate metadata, which are contained in the .prj Shapefile.

-*Are there polygons with misaligned edges, appearing as overlapping areas or gaps between polygons representing adjacent areas, such as lots, neigborhoods, cities or counties?* This is a particular concern with shapefiles because they do not contain topological information (spatial relationships), such as shared edges and direction.
+*Are there polygons with misaligned edges, appearing as overlapping areas or gaps between polygons representing adjacent areas, such as lots, neigborhoods, cities or counties?* This is a particular concern with Shapefiles because they do not contain topological information (spatial relationships), such as shared edges and direction.

 *Did the researcher include data reuse limitations in the metadata or documentation?*  Example: "The boundary information in the TIGER/Line Shapefiles is for statistical data collection and tabulation purposes only.
 Their depiction and designation for statistical purposes does not constitute a determination of jurisdictional authority or rights of ownership or entitlement and are not legal land descriptions."
 [TIGER/Line Shapefile Legal Disclaimers](https://www2.census.gov/geo/pdfs/maps-data/data/tiger/tgrshp2023/TGRSHP2023_TechDoc_Ch1.pdf).